Installing & configuring the debugging software

 Arduino IDE 2

-After that, you must install the respective cores.
+You can then choose from all the classic Arduino AVR Boards and the ATtinys.
 And this is all!
 Now, you can press the debug button and start debugging.
-Well, before you can do that, you most probably need to modify the board, and you need to connect the hardware debugger to the target board.
+Well, before you can do that, you must probably modify the target board, and you need to connect the debug probe to the target board, except for the last platform.
+The Xplained Mini boards already contain a debugger/programmer.
+So, you simply connect the board to a host, and can start uploading and debugging.

 PlatformIO and Visual Studio Code

 PlatformIO is a cross-platform, cross-architecture, multiple framework professional tool for embedded systems engineers.
 Installed as an extension to the popular Visual Studio Code, it provides a powerful IDE for embedded programming and debugging.
 Using the platformio.ini file, integrating an external debugging framework is very easy.
-If you want to debug a program on an ATmega328P, the platformio.ini file could look as follows (see also the example folder)
+If you want to debug a program on an ATmega328P, the platformio.ini file could look as follows (see also the examples folder)

 [platformio]